-Downtown district 1 (DD-1); Downtown district 2 (DD-2); Contract zone 1 (CZ-1)

-It includes the following types of existing, intensively developed areas:
+Downtown district 1 (DD-1); Downtown district 2 (DD-2); Contract zone 1 (CZ-1) It includes the following types of existing, intensively developed areas:

+(1) Areas of two or more contiguous acres devoted to commercial or intensive recreational activities, or a mix of such activities, including but not limited to the following:

+(a) Areas devoted to retail trade and service activities, or other commercial activities; and

+(b) Areas devoted to intensive recreational development and activities, such as, but not limited to amusement parks.

+(2) Areas otherwise discernible as having patterns of intensive commercial, industrial or recreational uses.

+(f) Stream protection subdistrict (SP).
+This subdistrict includes all land areas within one hundred (100) feet, horizontal distance, of the normal high water line of a stream and all

+Deleted: (4)

+Deleted: streams

+Deleted: streambed

+Deleted: S

+Deleted: This subdistrict shall include the following areas when they occur within the limits of the shoreland overlay district, exclusive of the stream protection subdistrict, except that areas that are currently developed need not be included within the resource protection subdistrict:

-- (1) Areas of two or more contiguous acres devoted to commercial or intensive recreational activities, or a mix of such activities, including but not limited to the following: - (a) Areas devoted to retail trade and service activities, or other commercial activities; and - (b) Areas devoted to intensive recreational development and activities, such as, but not limited to amusement parks. - (2) Areas otherwise discernible as having patterns of intensive commercial, industrial or recreational uses. - (d)(f) Stream protection subdistrict (SP).
-This subdistrict includes all land areas within one hundred (100) 75-feet, horizontal distance, of the normal high water line of a stream and all land areas within 150 feet of the high water line of the nontidal portion of the Goosefare Brook, located from the Boston and Maine Railroad tracks upstream to the Saco border, exclusive of: - (1) those areas within 250 feet, horizontal distance, of the normal high water line of a tidal saltwater body; and - (2) areas within 250 feet, horizontal distance, of the upland edge of coastal or iurisdictional freshwater wetlands.
+Deleted: (1) Areas within 250 feet of the Atlantic Ocean, exclusive of coastal wetlands.¶ (2) Areas within 250 feet of a natural freshwater waterbody with a surface area of ten acres or more.¶ (3) Areas within 100 feet of freshwater wetlands in excess of two contiguous acres but less than ten contiguous acres of surface area, and which are not surficially connected to a waterbody during normal spring high water.¶ land areas within 100 feet of the high water line of the nontidal portion of the Goosefare Brook, located from the Boston and Maine Railroad tracks upstream to the Saco border, exclusive of:

+Formatted: No underline

+Formatted: Indent: Left: 72 pt

+Formatted: Font: Not Italic, No

+underline

+Formatted: No underline

+Formatted: Indent: Left: 72 pt

+Formatted: Indent: Left: 72 pt

+Formatted: Indent: Left: 108 pt

+Formatted: Indent: Left: 36 pt,

+Hanging: 36 pt, No bullets or

+numbering

+Deleted: (d)

+Deleted: 75

+(1) areas within 250 feet, horizontal distance, of the normal high water line of at tidal saltwater body; and

+(2) areas within 250 feet, horizontal distance, of the upland edge of coastal or freshwater wetlands.

-Where a stream and its associated shoreland area is located within 250 feet, the proscribed horizontal distance, above, of from such waterbodies or wetlands, that land area should be regulated under the terms of the shoreland zone subdistrict associated with that waterbody or wetland.
+Where a stream and its associated shoreland area is located within the proscribed horizontal distance, above, from such waterbodies or wetlands, that land area should be regulated under the terms of the shoreland zone subdistrict associated with that waterbody or wetland.